Connecticut College Collection Development Policy

 As stated above, print books are generally not bound or laminated unless they have been damaged.
 Several members of the Collections & Resource Management Team have been trained to do basic book repair.
 Collections staff maintains a manual and equipment for handling materials that have been damaged by fire or water.
 Major preservation, conservation or restoration projects will be outsourced as necessary.

 In the case of damaged or lost materials, the library will use its established selection criteria to review titles for continued relevance to College teaching and research needs.
-The library will make every effort to replace materials that are not already held within the CTW Consortium.

 XII.
 Policy Revision